Presentations, seminars and group work

 7. Be assertive.

 Don’t be afraid to be direct.
-You don’t need to qualify your ideas with phrases such as ‘sort of’ or ‘kind of like’; let your ideas make an impression.
+You don’t need to qualify your ideas with phrases such as ‘sort of’ or ‘I might be wrong’; let your ideas make an impression.

 If you tend to worry about being picked on to speak, you can get stuck in your own head and end up missing interesting points.
 Make a conscious effort to be present in the room and focus on other people.
 This way you are more likely to come up with good responses when needed.